 How to Use Mail Merge for Automatically Generating and Sending Personalized Emails

-NOTE: Before proceeding with the steps, make sure to confirm with your ISP or mail admin if there is any limitation set for the number of emails that can be sent in an hour or in a day.
-Make sure to send email according to the restriction.
+NOTE: Before proceeding with the steps, make sure to confirm with your ISP or mail admin if there are any limits set for the number of emails that can be sent in an hour or in a day.
+Make sure to send emails according to the restriction.

 1.)
 Open the Contacts folder to select the contacts to whom you wish to send an email.
 You can press CTRL+3 to get to the Contacts folders.

 2.)
 Select the contacts from the list or apply a filter to view only those contacts which you wish to add to the recipients’ list.
-You can do this by using search option or sorting contact category wise.
+You can do this by using the search option or sorting contact category-wise.